 DR. BECK: Do you think Luna’s love would cease if you no longer maintained the perfect father persona?

-ERLAND: I’m not sure I can answer that.
+ERLAND: I don’t know how to answer that.
 I can tell you it’s definitely not me she loves - it’s the actor.
 It’s part of the reason why I think Luna is luckier than most people - she didn’t only have a father, she had an ideal father.

 DR. BECK: What do you mean by ideal father?